 9. Human Rights Defenders: call for an increase in budgeting support given towards security measures to ensure the safety of women’s human rights defenders.

-A complete summary of recommendations are included below.
+A complete summary of recommendations is included below.